flutter/website/src/development/platform-integration/ios/platform-views.md

 {% sample Objective-C %}

-Add the headers for the factory and the platform view.
+In Objective-C, add the headers for the factory and the platform view.
 For example, `FLNativeView.h`:

 ```objc